British American Tobacco buying Camel owner Reynolds for $49B

 Two of the world's biggest cigarette companies are being rolled into one.

-British American Tobacco (BTAFF) said Tuesday that it's agreed to pay $49.4 billion to take control of Reynolds American (RAI), the No. 2 U.S. tobacco company.
+British American Tobacco (BTI) said Tuesday that it's agreed to pay $49.4 billion to take control of Reynolds American (RAI), the No. 2 U.S. tobacco company.

 The two cigarette giants hold some of the biggest selling brands on the planet, including Pall Mall, Camel and Newport.
 Bringing them together would create the world's largest listed tobacco company by net sales and operating profit, according to BAT.